 As part of Emory’s efforts to advance IPECP, a strategic priority of the Woodruff Health Sciences Center (WHSC)’s Strategic Plan, a WHSC Interprofessional Education and Collaborative Practice (IPECP) Council was established in 2018 to further the goal of transforming healthcare through interprofessional learning and care.
 The Council focuses on elevating IPECP as a central educational theme across WHSC in the core areas of faculty development, student curriculum, research, simulation, and clinical practice.

-The WHSC IPECP Council announced a call for proposals in June 2019 to expand the development of innovations in IPECP that enhance the WHSC Strategic Plan and foster relationships across WHSC schools and programs.
+The WHSC IPECP Council is pleased to offer this funding mechanism to expand the development of innovations in IPECP that enhance the WHSC Strategic Plan and foster relationships across WHSC schools and programs.